 The Mines at Little Valley

-They have been called the Josephine by some, the bone mines by others, and still
+This honeycomb of openings has been called the Josephine by some, the bone mine by others,

-others call them the Little Valley mines.
-No matter what you call them these caves and
+and still others call them the Little Valley mines.
+No matter what you call them this system

 These mines are located on the 7.5 minute USGS maps and can be found without too much trouble.